MayaPosch/NymphCast/README.md

 ## Limitations ##

 * The server is assumed to have 100 MB heap space free for caching.
-* Remote seeking support is not enabled yet, meaning MP4 files <100 MB with the header at the end do not work yet.

 ## SDK ##